laurenemick/laurenemick/README.md

 #### I'm a Full-Stack Developer based in Seattle, Washington.
 - My main Tech Stack is React.js, Python 3, and Java.
 - Currently working on AWS Cloud Practitioner Essentials Certification.
-- Seeking full-time employment in the greater Seattle area or remotely.
+- Seeking full-time employment in the greater Seattle area.
+Open to remote opportunities as well.

 #### Find me around the web 🌎:
 <a href="https://www.linkedin.com/in/laurenemick/" target="_blank">